Admissions Open Now for PGP-DM Class of 2026

 Step 4 - Offer Roll Out

-Applications for the Post Graduate Program in Development Management (PGP-DM) for the batch of 2024-25 are now accepted, and the session starts from mid-July.
-If you’re interested in applying for the upcoming 2024-25 batch, please Apply now here.
+Applications for admission into the PGP-DM program for the batch of 2025-26 open in January 2025, and the session starts from late July.
+If you’re interested in applying for the upcoming batch, please register your interest here.

-Due to the limited number of seats, applying early gives you better chances of securing admission.
-Additionally, due to the limited nature of financial aid grants, early applicants inherently have higher chances of securing financial aid.
+Due to the limited number of seats in the cohort, applying early gives you better chances of securing admission.
+Additionally, due to the further limited seats for specific scholarships, early applicants inherently have better chances of securing higher scholarships (based on eligibility).

 Application for admission to ISDM’s PGP-DM program is free of cost.
 If you are interested in applying, please Register Your Interest here.
 Once you register, you will receive a link to the online Application Form.